EYDS-CA/workshop-k8s/README.md

     ```
     az account set --subscription ec7d31e7-d1df-465e-b131-1d1fe4178fc4
     ```
-- note: if you're on an EY mac you may need to install the admin riGitHubts tool prior to executing these commands.
+- note: if you're on an EY mac you may need to install the admin rights tool prior to executing these commands.

 - Set your az credentials in your local .kube/config:
   ```